dimxy/doc-dev/first-cc-heir.md

 #### heirclaim implementation

-Again, this implementation will be two-level, with the first level to check the required environment and converting the parameters and the second level to create claiming transaction. the heirclaim rpc call will be very simple:
+Again, this implementation will be two-level, with the first level to check the required environment and converting the parameters and the second level to create claiming transaction. the heirclaim rpc call syntax is very simple:
 ```
 komodo-cli -ac_name=YOURCHAIN heirclaim fundingtxid amount
 ```